Sugar Spun Run

 Instructions

-• Cook, stirring constantly (do not let the curd boil) until thickened and it coats the back of a spoon (see video below for visual).
+• Cook, stirring constantly (do not let the curd boil) until thickened and it coats the back of a spoon (see video below if a visual is helpful to you).
 I also like to use an instant read thermometer to check that the curd reaches 160F (to ensure eggs are cooked all the way through).

 • Remove from heat and pour through a fine mesh strainer into a heat-proof bowl.